- How Does A French Press Work?

 - What To Do Next?

 I’ve been experimenting with French press coffee for years.
-Like a lot of coffee enthusiasts, it was my introduction to home brewing because of how easy it is.
+Like a lot of coffee enthusiasts, it was my introduction to home brewing because of how easy and versatile it is.

 By following a few simple guidelines you can make a consistently great cup of coffee and start your day right.
 Brewing French press coffee can be fun!